Scaling and Root Planing

 For patients without dental insurance, Atlas Dental is pleased to offer dental financing through Dentalcard.
 Affordable payment plans start at 7.95% for terms of 6 months to 6 years.
 To learn more about Dentalcard dental treatment financing, follow this link.

-Scaling and root planing is a vital procedure for managing and treating gum disease.
 By following these steps, your dental professional can help restore your gum health, prevent tooth loss, and improve your overall oral hygiene.
 If you have further questions about Scaling and Root Planing, please contact us.